MathDerVakker/ZstyleX/README.md

 1.0.2
 * Fixed button spacing and z-index from search wrapper.

+1.0.2 (no version update)
+* fixed small footer issues: disabling default border-radius and only border at top.

 ##WARRANTY

 THE THEME IS DISTRIBUTED IN THE HOPE THAT IT WILL BE USEFUL, BUT WITHOUT ANY WARRANTY.